Partner with us to help young people enter and advance in the content and communications industries

 Shine School Media Awards – The Foundation is pleased to be a main sponsor and organiser of the Shine Schools Media Project, a competition for the best schools’ media piece.
 To learn more click here.

-Schools Support – The Foundation supports Stationers' Crown Woods Academy in many ways including through the provision of equipment and mentoring activities.
+Schools Support – The Foundation supports Stationers' Crown Woods Academy in many ways including through the provision of equipment alongside the mentoring and other support provided by the Stationers' Company.

 Welfare – The Foundation’s welfare activity is the provision of annual or one-off grants of money and other support to persons in need, hardship or distress who work or have worked in the Communication and Content industries and their dependants.
 For more information, click here.